ephel-lang/mitch/README.md

 # Mitch

-POC for compilation to Michelson
+MVP for the compilation of an extended lambda-calculus to Michelson.

 ## Compilation stage